Skip to main content

 I perform using a laptop – is that OK?

-We are interested in all musics, no matter what they are.
-We don’t consider one music to be superior to or more important than any other.
+We are interested in all types and genre of music.
 We strongly encourage you to perform the music you’re best at and love most, no matter what it is.
-Similarly, we’re very open to musicians who use electronic instruments (such as laptops) rather than conventional acoustic ones.
+Similarly, we’re very open to musicians who use electronic instruments (such as laptops) rather than acoustic ones.

 How many pieces should I perform?